Structured learning of rigid-body dynamics: A survey and unified view from a robotics perspective: Key techniques for analytical structured modeling

-Therefore, the gradient of an analytical structured model can be computed with AD.
-Yet, this requires the computation of the numerical expressions for $\nabla_{\theta} M^{-1}$, $\nabla_{\theta} \hat{\F}_{\text{G}}$, and $\nabla_{\theta} \hat{\F}_{\text{C}}$.
-Ideally, an AD library will compute these terms for us by also decomposing the gradients into product-sums of basic gradient functions. } \end{example} Example \ref{ex:backprop} shows that the computation of $\nabla_{\theta} \ell(\theta)$ requires the partial differentiation of analytical latent functions.
-However, to do this efficiently, several requirements must be fulfilled by an AD library, namely: \begin{itemize} \item Analytical structured models denote forward functions that consist of numerous basic mathematical operators.
+Example \ref{ex:backprop} illustrates that the computation of $\nabla_{\theta} \ell(\theta)$ requires the partial differentiation of analytical latent functions.
+Yet, to do this efficiently, several requirements must be fulfilled by an AD library, namely: \begin{itemize} \item Analytical structured models denote forward functions that consist of numerous basic mathematical operators.
 Ideally, the AD library should only require that the analytical structured model is expressed in terms of a computer library for basic linear algebraic operations such as Numpy \cite{harris2020array} or Torch \cite{NEURIPS2019_9015}.
 In turn, the model designer is only required to convert the derived analytical functions into the programming language of the respective AD library. \item As detailed in Section \ref{sec:latent_energy_conservation}, models for $\hat{\F}_{\text{C}}$, $\hat{\F}_{\text{G}}$, or $\hat{M}$ can be obtained by transformation of an analytical or data-driven function via the partial derivative operators $\nabla_q$ or $\nabla_{\dot{q}}$.
 Therefore, the AD library must be able to automatically compute the gradients (w.r.t. to $\theta$) of gradients (w.r.t. $q$ or $\dot{q}$) of latent functions. \end{itemize} Fortunately, recent developments in AD packages such as ''AutoGrad`` \cite{maclaurin2015autograd} and \href{https://pytorch.org/docs/stable/autograd.html}{''Torch autograd``} allow to compute $\nabla_{\theta}\ell(\theta)$ in which $\ell(\theta)$ is expressed in either native python (Numpy) code or python (torch) code.
 Importantly in these AD packages, $\nabla_{\theta}\ell(\theta)$ can itself include higher-order partial derivatives without braking the AD routines.
 These AD packages have been further improved in packages such as JAX \cite{jax2018github} and PyTorch \cite{NEURIPS2019_9015}, which additionally combine AD with compilers for GPU acceleration such as \href{https://www.tensorflow.org/xla}{XLA}.
 These packages tremendously simplify the synthesis of an analytical structured model, enables easy debugging of the respective computer code, as well as provide computationally efficient implementations with GPU acceleration.